 Valium is one of the best-recognized drugs in the world and at one time was the best-selling drug in the United States.
-It is used to treat anxiety and anxiety disorders, treat withdrawal syndromes to other benzodiazepines and alcohol, manage seizures, treat restless leg syndrome, treat muscle spasms, and in the treatment of insomnia.
+It is used for anxiety treatment, treat withdrawal syndromes to other benzodiazepines and alcohol, manage seizures, treat restless leg syndrome, treat muscle spasms, and in the treatment of insomnia.
 Due to its high potential for abuse and addiction, it is no longer a first-line choice in the treatment of anxiety but continues to be used for several treatment options.

 Taking Valium for longer than 4-6 weeks, even with a prescription from a doctor, increases the likelihood of becoming addicted.
-One of the telltale symptoms of a Diazepam (Valium) addiction is needing larger doses to feel the drug’s effects.
-Other signs of Diazepam (Valium) addiction include:
+One of the telltale symptoms of Valium addiction is needing larger doses to feel the drug’s effects.
+Other signs of Valium addiction include:

 - Strong cravings for the drug